mapnik/mapnik/docs/ogcserver/readme.txt

   2) Fill out further settings for the server.

   Edit the configuration file to your liking, the comments within the file will help you further.
-Be sure to at the very minimum edit the "module" parameter, the server will not work without you setting it properly first.
+Be sure to, at the very minimum, edit the "module" parameter.
+The server will not work without setting it properly first.

 Defining Layers and Styles